Novel tools and observables for jet physics in heavy-ion collisions: Mapping the splittings of in-medium jets

 where $\Delta R_{ij}^2 = (\Delta \phi_{ij})^2 + (\Delta y_{ij})^2$ and the choice of the $\alpha$ (integer) exponent defines the algorithm; $\Delta \phi_{ij}$ ($\Delta y_{ij}$) being the separation of the particles in azimuthal angle (rapidity).
 In our studies, we have used the anti-$k_{\rm T}$ algorithm ($\alpha = -1$) \cite{Cacciari:2008gp}, the Cambridge/Aachen (C/A) algorithm ($\alpha = 0$) \cite{Dokshitzer:1997in,Wobisch:1998wt}, and the $k_{\rm T}$ algorithm ($\alpha = 1$) \cite{Catani:1993hr,Ellis:1993tq}.

 Given a reconstructed jet, obtained from a full heavy-ion event, with a list of constituents belonging to it, one can repeat the recombination using one of the algorithms described above.
 In this context, this is referred to as a reclustering of the jet, providing a complete hierarchical tree (aka ``history'') of the jet evolution.
 Substructure techniques, to be used extensively throughout this report, define observables based on the information organized in such a tree.
 Traditionally, the C/A algorithm is preferred since it resolves the jet as a function of its angular scale.
-Although the $\kT$ algorithm also could be used in these applications, it was early pointed out that it is sensitive to local clusters of soft particles (so-called `junk jets') \cite{Dokshitzer:1997in}.
+Although the $\kT$ algorithm also could be used in these applications, it is known to be sensitive to local clusters of soft particles (so-called `junk jets') \cite{Dokshitzer:1997in}.
 Finally, the anti-$\kT$ algorithm will recombine particles around the hardest branch, rather than recombining individual subjets first (see, e.g., \autoref{fig:PS0} (right)) \cite{Salam:2009jx}, thus spoiling the close correspondence to a typical QCD branching history.
-During the workshop, we have however studied aspects using all three recombination schemes, and will discuss them briefly below.
-This was partly motivated at the time by considering medium-modified branching algorithms with no preferred ordering variable, analogous to the angular ordering in the vacuum.
+We have however studied aspects using all three recombination schemes, and will discuss them briefly below.
+This was partly motivated by considering medium-modified branching, and associated thermalization, with no preferred ordering variable, analogous to the angular ordering in the vacuum.
 Nevertheless, we observe that the C/A algorithm seems to be most resilient and predictable, even in the presence of medium effects, and will be the default scheme applied to most of the studies performed below.

 In order to extract relevant information from a sample of real (simulated) jets, we apply the following procedure.
 For a given jet in the sample, \begin{description}

 \item[1)] build a history of splittings by reclustering a jet with a given reclustering algorithm,